dianadiazc/customer-wa/content/work3/task-2.md

 This task will walk you through the steps needed of creating an **Amazon RDS MariaDB - Multi-AZ deployment**.
 This deployment provide enhanced availability and durability for RDS database (DB) instances, making them a natural fit for production database workloads.
 When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).

 {{% notice note %}}
 Remember that current customer's database doesn't have high availibility.
-You are looking for improving reliability for the Application components, which includes the Database.
+You are looking to improve reliability for the Application components, which includes the Database.
 You will use the multi-AZ deployment in a future Task in this Lab to migrate the original Database.
 {{% /notice %}}

 After completing the steps in this Lab, you will have the following architecture: